grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 }
 {% endhighlight %}

-And in Main class we can do this:
+And in Main class we can do this:<br/>

 {% highlight java %}
 public class Main {